December Consumer Credit

 Big Picture

-• The key takeaway from the report is that the expansion in consumer credit in November was driven entirely by nonrevolving credit.
+• The key takeaway from the report is that there was a healthy expansion in consumer credit in December, driven by solid pickups in both revolving and nonrevolving credit.
+The December expansion was the biggest since March 2025.

 Cookies are essential for making our site work.
 By using our site, you consent to the use of these cookies.
 Read our cookie policy to learn more.